What content strategy and technology will leading brands use in 2024?

 Resonance

 The resonance stage is the absolute top of the pyramid.
-Each quadrant below has built toward this: a solid relationship between brand and customer.
+Each quadrant below has built toward this: a solid relationship between brand and customer, emphasizing the importance of strong brand relationships through trust, transparency, and consistent engagement over time.

 How to achieve it